 On the form, you have to fill in the route for which you want the discount to apply.
 Check online to see train schedules.
 This means that you have to apply for a new discount every time you want to buy a train ticket.
 We don’t think you can get a more general discount voucher, but it doesn’t hurt to ask.

 So there you have it, a quick guide on how to get a discount on train travel in Pakistan.
 Let us know in the comments if you have any updates or more information.

 Want to know more about travel in Pakistan?
-Check out our blog posts on this great country!
+Check out everything you need to know before going to Pakistan!